NXT Heatwave (2025): Preliminary matches

 The event began with the triple threat match between Jaida Parker, Kelani Jordan, and Lola Vice to determine the number one contender for the NXT Women's Championship.
 The ending saw Parker perform Hipnotic on Jordan before Vice rolled up Parker to win the match.
 Vice's title match was later confirmed for No Mercy.

 On the second match, Hank and Tank (Hank Walker and Tank Ledger) unsuccessfully defended the NXT Tag-Team Championship against DarkState (Dion Lennox and Osiris Griffin).
 After some distractions on the outside, DarkState managed to pin the champs and win for the first time the tag-team titles.

 On the third match, Jacy Jayne defended the TNA Knockouts Championship against Ash by Elegance and Masha Slamovich in a Triple Threat match.
 Jacy Jayne used The Rolling Encore punch on Slamovich and Jayne pinned Slamovich until The Elegance Brand pulled Jayne out of the ring and Ash performed the Rarefied Air on Slamovich and pinned her for the three count to win the TNA Knockouts Championship.

 On the fourth match, Blake Monroe faced Jordynne Grace.
 Monroe exposed Grace into the exposed steel and delivered Grace into The Curb Stomp.
 In the end, Monroe connected with the Double Underhook DDT on Grace to pick up the victory.

 The fifth match saw Chelsea Green and Ethan Page take on Tavion Heights and Tyra Mae Steele.
 Steele applied the ankle lock on Page, but the referee admonished Steele because Page was not the legal competitor.
 Heights and Page were brawling outside of the ring.
 Alba Fyre superkicked Steele behind the referee's back and Green performed the Unprettier to pick up the victory.

 Main event

 In the main event of the show, Oba Femi defended his NXT Championship against Je'Von Evans.
 Evans kicked Femi in the back, Femi sent Evans crashing into the referee, Evans ducked the clothesline from Femi, used The Leaping Cutter and connected with The Double Jump Cutter for a two count.
 A second referee slid into the ring and made the three count, but the original referee saw Femi's foot under the bottom rope.
 Evans argued with referee Derek Sanders.
 Femi delivered The Toss Powerbomb through the announce table.
 Femi rolled Evans back into the ring, and planted Evans with The Fall From Grace to pick up the victory.
-After the match, Femi had a huge standoff with Ricky Saints as the show went off the air.
+After the match, Femi had a standoff with Ricky Saints as the show went off the air.